Hiring of Salaried Personnel

 d.
 After satisfactory completion of the probationary period in their current positions, employees are eligible to apply for vacancies.

 e.
 The hiring department shall assume the responsibility for accrued vacation, compensatory time, and sick leave benefits of transferring employees.

 V. ADVERTISEMENT AREA, DURATION AND METHOD OF ADVERTISEMENT

 A. At a minimum, all vacancies will remain open for a specific time period, be posted on the WSU website, and be advertised within a specified recruiting area as described below.
 A selection shall not be made prior to the completion of the posting period.
-A position may be held open past the time period by the hiring authority in conjunction with the Director of AA/EO, until a suitably diverse and qualified pool of applicants is obtained.
+A position may be held open past the time period by the hiring authority in conjunction with the Director of the Office of Equal Opportunity, until a suitably diverse and qualified pool of applicants is obtained.